doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 		1. **Thirsk**
 	- Delete these *and only* these cells in TESAME.
 Remember to save the plugin before exiting TESAME
 	- I recommend zipping the edited ESP and installing as a new mod to avoid accidentally overwriting it

-Remember to drag this Optional Early Loaders section to the top of your Install order.

 **NEXT SECTION**: